kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/assign_to_paren-wrapped_VALUE_keyword_inside_delete_in_param_default/continue.md

 ✖ Identifier expected - start: 25, end: 33
 ✖ Expression expected - start: 25, end: 33
-✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 25, end: 33 ✖ Expression expected - start: 33, end: 34
+✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 25, end: 33 ✖ Identifier expected - start: 33, end: 34
 ✖ Declaration or statement expected - start: 34, end: 36
 ✖ Expected a `;` - start: 38, end: 39
 ✖ Declaration or statement expected - start: 39, end: 40